UltraMessaging/smx_perf/README.md

 #### Receiver Workload

-The ["-s spin_cnt"](#spin-count) option can be used to add a little bit of extra work to the subscriber's receiver callback function.
+The ["-s spin_cnt"](#spin-count) option can be used to add extra work to the subscriber's receiver callback function.
 This can be used to illustrate another counter-intuitive effect related to ["memory contention"](#memory-contention-and-cache-invalidation).

-In window 2, restart the subscriber, replacing the "-f" option with "-s 3".
+In window 2, restart the subscriber, replacing the "-f" option with "-s 4".
 For example:
 ````
 taskset -a 1 smx_perf_sub -c smx.cfg -a 5 -s 4